Hiimus/arca_bookstore/README.md

   <img src="readme/images/product-details-1.JPG">
 </details>

-- If the user wish to buy the product, the user can easily choose the amount, and add the product to the shopping bag.
+- If the user wishes to buy the product, the user can easily choose the amount, and add the product to the shopping bag.
 This action will be displayed in the top right corner of the page.

 <details>
   <summary>Adding to Bag</summary>